-In addition, as part of the shortlisting the School will consider carrying out an online search as part of due diligence regarding shortlisted candidates.
-This may help identify any incidents or issues that have happened, and are publicly available online, which we might want to explore with the applicant at interview (Keeping Children Safe in Education, 2022).
+In addition, as part of the shortlisting process, the School will consider carrying out an online search as part of due diligence regarding shortlisted candidates.
+This may help identify any incidents or issues that have happened, and are publicly available online, which we might want to explore with the applicant at interview.
+The School will inform shortlisted candidates that online searches may be done as part of due diligence checks (KCSIE, 2023).